 Specialised services refer to those services that require specific knowledge or skills and are usually undertaken by someone with qualifications to provide the particular service.

 Three aspects of a client’s housing situation are considered in their housing circumstances: dwelling type, housing tenure and the conditions of occupancy.
-See Data presentation and derivation for details on how each of these categories are derived.
+See Technical information for details on how each of these categories are derived.

 These trends demonstrate that by the end of support, many clients have achieved or progressed towards a more positive housing solution.
 That is, clients ending support in public or community housing (renter or rent-free) or private or other housing (renter or rent-free) had increased compared with the start of support.

 No shelter or improvised/inadequate dwelling